High affinity copper uptake protein 1

-High affinity copper uptake protein 1 (CTR1) is a protein that in humans is encoded by the SLC31A1 gene.
+High affinity copper uptake protein 1 (CTR1) is a transmembrane protein that is encoded by the SLC31A1 gene in humans.

 Copper is an element essential for life, but excessive copper can be toxic or even lethal to the cell.
 Therefore, cells have developed sophisticated ways to maintain a critical copper balance, with the intake, export, and intracellular compartmentalization or buffering of copper strictly regulated.
 The 2 related genes ATP7A and ATP7B, responsible for the human diseases Menkes syndrome and Wilson disease, respectively, are involved in copper export.
 In S. cerevisiae, the copper uptake genes CTR1, CTR2, and CTR3 have been identified, and in human the CTR1 and CTR2 (MIM 603088) genes have been identified.

+Structure

+The first 3D structure of hCTR1 was based on electron crystallography, revealing that hCTR1 has a homotrimeric channel-like architecture.
+It consists of three indentical monomers, the monomers oligomerize through their transmembrane regions, and a monomer of hCtr1 has these characteristics: